-The funded status of the 100 largest corporate defined benefit pension plans increased by $8 billion during May as measured by the Milliman 100 Pension Funding Index (PFI).
-An increase in the benchmark corporate bond interest rates used to value pension liabilities led to a decrease in these liabilities, representing a gain of $10 billion for the month.
-As of May 31, the funded ratio rose upward to 107.0%, from 106.4% at the end of April, and the funded status surplus increased to $104 billion.
-The funded ratio has been at least 95% for the last fifteen months, and May marks the sixth consecutive month in which the funded ratio has improved.
+The funded status of the 100 largest U.S. corporate defined benefit pension plans improved by $15 billion during May, as measured by the Milliman 100 Pension Funding Index (PFI).
+An increase in the benchmark corporate bond interest rates used to value pension liabilities led to a decrease in these liabilities of $41 billion for the month.
+As of May 31, the funded ratio rose to 100.7%, from 99.6% at the end of April.
+During May, a funding deficit at the beginning of the month changed to a funding surplus of $9 billion by month’s end.

-The Milliman 100 PFI projected benefit obligation (PBO) decreased by $10 billion during May to $1.486 trillion.
-The change resulted from an increase of four basis points in the monthly discount rate, to 4.34% for May from 4.30% in April.
-Discount rates have not been this high since November 2018.
+The Milliman 100 PFI projected benefit obligation decreased by $41 billion during May to $1.320 trillion.
+The change resulted from an increase of 27 basis points (bps) in the monthly discount rate, to 5.19% for May from 4.92% in April.

-Over the last 12 months (June 2021 – May 2022), the cumulative asset loss for these pensions has been 4.70% and yet, the Milliman 100 PFI funded status position has improved by $142 billion.
-The funded status gain is primarily the result of significant increases in discount rates over the past 12-month period.
-Discount rates increased by 140 basis points to 4.34% from 2.94% one year ago.
-The funded ratio of the Milliman 100 companies has steeply increased over the past 12 months, to 107.0% from 97.9%.
+Over the last 12 months (June 2022 – May 2023), the cumulative asset return for these pension plans has been -1.56% and the Milliman 100 PFI funded status position has declined by $45 billion.
+The funded status drop is primarily due to poor asset returns.
+Discount rates experienced a net increase of 85 bps to 5.19% from 4.34% one year ago.
+The funded ratio of the Milliman 100 companies has dropped over the past 12 months, to 100.7% from 103.7%.

 |MV||PBO||FUNDED STATUS||FUNDED PERCENTAGE|